-- an in-service presentation on a subject or topic of interest (often associated with a particularly interesting patient), or a case study of patient progress over time; over
+(b) an in-service presentation on a subject or topic of interest (often associated with a particularly interesting patient), or a case study of patient progress over time;

 It is difficult to outline every situation that may meet the objectives of a presentation.
-If the student has any questions as to whether a situation qualifies as a presentation, the instructing therapist and/or ACCE should be consulted.
+If the student has any questions as to whether a situation qualifies as a presentation, the instructing therapist and/or Clinical Coordinator should be consulted.

 Guidelines for Presentations